 Men, too, secrete the inhuman.
 At certain moments of lucidity, the mechanical aspect of their gestures, their meaningless pantomime makes silly everything that surrounds them.
 A man is talking on the telephone behind a glass partition; you cannot hear him, but you see his incomprehensible dumb show: you wonder why he is alive.
 This discomfort in the face of man’s own inhumanity, this incalculable tumble before the image of what we are, this “nausea”, as a writer of today calls it, is also the absurd.
 Likewise the stranger who at certain seconds comes to meet us in a mirror, the familiar and yet alarming brother we encounter in our own photographs is also the absurd.

-Incidentally, the human ignorance/incomprehension he speaks of can be invoked precisely in order to cast doubt on the “nauseated” attitude he exalts.
-For, given our ignorance of the world as it is in itself, it’s possible that the whole “meaningless pantomime” is in fact meaningful—that there is some deep significance to everything we do, perhaps a religious significance (if you want to call it that).
+Incidentally, the human ignorance/incomprehension he speaks of can be invoked precisely to cast doubt on the “nauseated” attitude he exalts.
+For, given our ignorance of the world as it is in itself, it’s possible that the whole “meaningless pantomime” is in fact meaningful, that there is some deep significance to everything we do, perhaps a religious significance (if you want to call it that).
 Who knows?
-There is no a priori reason why incomprehension (or knowledge of the vastness of the universe and time and death, etc., as against our own littleness) should justify nausea over, say, exhilaration.
+There is no a priori reason why incomprehension (or knowledge of the vastness of the universe, etc., as against our own littleness) should justify nausea over, say, exhilaration.

 Camus’s mind wasn’t very logical.
 (That isn’t to say it was illogical.)
 It was lyrical and aphoristic, more ‘aesthetic’ than philosophical.
 His book isn’t easy to read, because it consists not of arguments but of personal, semi-poetic grapplings with existential confusion and alienation.